PKGeorgiev/Delphi-JsonToDelphiClass/README.md

     property S2: string read FS2 write FS2;
   end;
 ```

-Fixes & Features: 22th November 2020
-* Fixed Bug in Demo generator - It wasn't allways valid code
-* Added support for non object arrays.
-They are now mapped into at TList
-* Stopred the generastor from generating surplus classes.
-* Added a settings dialog and settings class
-* New feature: Properties in PascalCase

 Lots of changes in this version:
 * Only floating point numbers are mapped to Double